 There are prayer partners available to pray with you after every weekly service at each of our campuses.
-At McKinley in the prayer room outside the doors of the Worship Center, at South Creek in the rear of the worship center next to the prayer sign and at Bayview Chapel in the parlor.
+At McKinley in the prayer room outside the doors of the Worship Center near door 8, at South Creek in the rear of the worship center next to the prayer sign and at Bayview Chapel in the parlor.

 Streams of Freedom